wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 \end{align}
 $$

-Now, if we run the program on *n* cores, assuming perfect parallelization of the parallelizable phase, we obtain the execution time on *n* cores, *T(n)*, as:
+Now, if we run the program on $n$ cores, assuming perfect parallelization of the parallelizable phase, we obtain the execution time on $n$ cores, $T(n)$, as:

 $$
 \begin{align}